Physical Sciences & Engineering

 5 Credits / 3.0 Periods for Laboratory, 4.0 Periods for Lecture

 Introduction to circuits and devices.
 Component models, transient analysis, steady state analysis, Laplace transform, and active and passive filter networks.
 Prerequisites: None.
-Corequisites: (PHY116, or PHY131, or permission of Instructor or Division or Department Chair) and (MAT276 or permission of Instructor or Division or Department Chair).
+Corequisites: (PHY131, or permission of Instructor or Division or Department Chair) and (MAT276 or permission of Instructor or Division or Department Chair).

 Division: Physical Sciences and Engineering